The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Discussion

 \section{Discussion}

 Safety assurance of ML models in healthcare is an active area of research.
-Although explainability is often said to help in safety assurance of ML, no work so far has explored the possibilities systematically and identified precisely how explainability can help safety assurance.
+Although explainability is often said to help in safety assurance of ML, few studies so far have explored the possibilities systematically and identified precisely how explainability can help safety assurance.
 This paper seeks to fill this gap.
-We illustrated how explainability can help in safety assurance in the context of the ML development process.
-Explainability used here includes explaining the data and the use of explainable AI methods to reflect the Policy Briefing on explainable AI from the Royal Society \cite{policybriefing}.
-The role of the different explainable AI methods in the development and operation phases is summarised in Table \ref{tab:discussion} along with the interested stakeholders.
-We first extrapolated the safety objectives at the different stages of the ML development process.
-Then we used a concrete healthcare case study to demonstrate how explainable AI methods can help to meet these safety objectives, particularly in model learning and model V\&V. Specifically, we have shown the value of influential instances for model learning, which is of particular interest to ML developers.
-Further, we have shown the value of feature importance and counterfactuals in model V\&V, which is of particular interest to ML developer, regulators and others involved in deployment decisions, see Figure \ref{fig2}.

-As indicated earlier, although the use of explainable AI methods can contribute to safety assurance, it is not enough to assure safety by itself.
-In the rest of this section, we will highlight some relevant complementary methods that also contribute to safety assurance.

-First, any safety critical software should be developed in a quality management framework, see for example \cite{imdrf2015software}.
-For all software, quality management includes configuration control, traceability from requirements to implementation and test, and change control.
-For SaMD it should also assure the quality of data used for training ML models \cite{kahn2016harmonized}.
-From a safety assurance point of view, the aim of quality management is to ensure that the evidence produced to support the safety case properly reflects the build state of the system that is to be deployed.
-Whilst none of this is new, it may be challenging for AI/ML-based SaMD due to the highly iterative nature of the ML development process.
+We first presented the spider diagram in Fig. \ref{spider_diagram} which conceptualises how explainability relates to safety.
+Through the analysis in Section \ref{Expl in LCM} and the case study in Section \ref{example} we illustrated how explainability can help in safety assurance in the context of the ML life-cycle, as summarised in Table \ref{tab:discussion} along with the interested stakeholders.
+Although using explainability can help safety assurance, there are also associated challenges.